Robust propensity score weighting estimation under missing at random: Abstract

 \section{Abstract}

 Missing data is frequently encountered in many areas of statistics.
-Imputation and propensity score weighting are two popular methods for handling missing data.
-These methods employ some model assumptions, either the outcome regression or the response propensity model.
-However, correct specification of the statistical model can be challenging in the presence of missing data.
-Doubly robust estimation is attractive as the consistency of the estimator is guaranteed when either the outcome regression model or the propensity score model is correctly specified.
-In this paper, we first employ information projection to develop an efficient and doubly robust estimator under indirect model calibration constraints.
+One popular approach to address this issue is through the use of propensity score weighting.
+However, correctly specifying the statistical model can be a daunting task.
+Doubly robust estimation is attractive, as the consistency of the estimator is guaranteed when either the outcome regression model or the propensity score model is correctly specified.
+In this paper, we first employ information projection to develop an efficient and doubly robust estimator via indirect model calibration.
 The resulting propensity score estimator can be equivalently expressed as a doubly robust regression imputation estimator by imposing the internal bias calibration condition in estimating the regression parameters.
-In addition, we generalize the information projection to allow for outlier-robust estimation.
-Thus, we achieve triply robust estimation by adding the outlier robustness condition to the double robustness condition.
-Some asymptotic properties are presented.
-The simulation study confirms that the proposed method allows robust inference against not only the violation of various model assumptions, but also outliers.
+In addition, using the $\gamma$-divergence measure, we generalize the information projection to allow for outlier-robust propensity score estimation.
+The study includes the presentation of certain asymptotic properties and findings from a simulation study, which demonstrate that the proposed method enables robust inference, not only in cases of various model assumptions being violated but also in the presence of outliers.
+A real-life application is also presented using data from the Conservation Effects Assessment Project.